 The description of unidentified flying objects (UFO) has remained fairly consistent throughout the history, everything goes back since ancient times.
 While much could be attributed to natural phenomena, a detailed study by NASA in the person of Richard Stothers however remains a small residue of baffling puzzles, about the interpretation of how to place them and in general represent a phenomenon that crosses centuries of time and widely different cultures. “

 Stothers (1939-2009) graduated in mathematics from Princeton University, he received his PhD from Harvard and was a permanent member of the NASA Goddard Institute for Space Studies.

-Here’s a look at five UFO sightings Stothers evaluated and considered shocking in a 2007 report.
+Here’s a look at five UFO sightings Stothers evaluated and considered shocking.